 First, we’ll confirm all the details and email a contract for the service(s) you’ve chosen.
-The signed contract and deposit are due back within 10 days.
+The signed contract and deposit are due back to complete booking.
 We accept deposits by check, money order, cash and all major credit cards.

 Once the services are booked, what happens as the wedding date gets closer?

 Your completed info forms are due back to us about 6 weeks before the wedding.
 Feel free to contact the office any time you have a question, information to submit, or simply need to speak to your DJ.
 Final balances are normally due 30 days prior to the event.
 Your DJ and lighting designer will confirm the final details with you on the Monday prior to the wedding.
 Of course, this is flexible based on your schedule.

 I am getting married outside at my venue, in the gazebo.
 Can the DJ play music for this too?

 Yes!
 Whether outside or in another ballroom indoors, an on-site wedding ceremony merely requires a second DJ system with microphones so that all the guests will clearly hear the officiant and your vows.
 Most ceremonies last about 20-30 minutes, but you will also need music before the ceremony starts, during the time your guests are arriving.
 Therefore, you’ll need an extra hour added for your ceremony, prior to the start of the reception.